-"To go far away from here," Grim said as he grabbed hold of his horse, just as it was about to be turned into meat.
+"We should be ordered to go far away from here," Grim said as he grabbed hold of his horse, just as it was about to be turned into meat.
 "With these shitters, whose meat and excrements are toxic, and cursed!" he told Thel's butchers with a spooky voice, scaring them into the woods.

 "And never come back, to be at the mercy of the elements," Dral added as his horse came up to him, now released from the handsomely clad bold 'soldiers' who deserted their posts.
-"And die an ugly death!"
+"And we should die an ugly death!"
 Dral proclaimed as he got on top of the horse.

-"To be eaten by these beasts," Grim said as he pulled himself on top of the horse.
+"To be eaten by these beasts," Grim said as he pulled himself on top of his steed.
 "And to die in the worse way imaginable."